spirodonfl/sago_mini_test/README.md

 I went with es5 code just cause it was faster for me.
 With typescript (which I ended up not using) I could have targeted es6 (or just written plain es6).

-The nested callbacks are very cringeworthy but it's a quick and dirty way to prove the functionality is good.
-Can fix it.

 ## Managing the server

 The server manages both the API and also the public HTML served to manipulate data with the API.
 Use the commands below, pretty self-explanatory.